ThePubDoc/GBU-Web/README.md

+Version Alpha 0.1
+(Initial development)
-Just another GBU website.
+An unofficial GBU website.
-Bootstrap has been used to make this.
+Bootstrap has been used.